Ricardomol/pazdera.github.io/_posts/2015-08-17-the-future-of-open-source.md

 - open source
 ---

-Github -- the most popular hosting provider of open source projects was founded seven years ago.
+[Github](https://github.com) -- the most popular hosting service for open source projects was founded seven years ago.
 It brought the ideas of free software to a much broader audience, particularly of younger programmers and undoubtedly made a mark on the way we see open source today.

 But it's not the only thing that changed.
 Open source is now _the way_ software is done.
-[Over 70% of companies](https://www.blackducksoftware.com/future-of-open-source) run on open source and giants like Facebook, Twitter or even Microsoft release new projects in dozens, bringing up an entirely new set of challenges for the open source world.
+[Over 70% of companies](https://www.blackducksoftware.com/future-of-open-source) run on open source and giants like Facebook, Twitter or even Microsoft release new projects in dozens, unleashing an entirely new set of challenges for the open source world.
 What will the next seven years look like for programmers?

 ## Code and community